 - many gastrointestinal disturbances can be linked in inappropriate diet?

-When we examine your pet, we will evaluate their nutritional status and make specific recommendations regarding proper nutrition for your pet.
+When we examine your pet, we will evaluate its nutritional status and make specific recommendations regarding proper nutrition for your pet.
 We have a variety of prescription diets for each life stage and medical condition.

 When we start your pet on a nutrition program, we encourage monthly counseling sessions with our trained nutritional counselors.
 They can help your pet achieve their ideal weight and condition.
 In addition, We have a number of aides available to help you keep the nutritional goals in the forefront of your mind.